Parkridge, Saskatoon: Government and politics

 Parkridge exists within the federal electoral district of Saskatoon West.
 It is currently represented by Brad Redekopp of the Conservative Party of Canada, first elected in 2019.

 Provincially, the area is within the constituency of Saskatoon Fairview.
 It is currently represented by Vicki Mowat of the Saskatchewan New Democratic Party, first elected in a 2017 by-election.

 In Saskatoon's non-partisan municipal politics, Parkridge lies within ward 3.
-It is currently represented by Ann Iwanchuk, first elected in 2011.
+It is currently represented by David Kirton, first elected in 2020.

 Layout

 Parkridge goes no further west than Highway 7.
 22nd Street is the northernmost limit for this neighbourhood.
 CPR rail line is as far south as this neighbourhood will venture.
 Fairlight Drive creates a curved eastern boundary.
 The neighbourhood is of uneven shape, and even though there are main thoroughfares west, south and north, the community nestles around Parkridge Park with courts and crescents.
 Parkridge Park is centrally located with James L. Alexander School at the north end, and St. Marguerite School at the south end of the park.
 The community's main access road, McCormack Road, winds through the district.
 In 2009, the city honored a request to convert the Kinloch development from a crescent to two cul-de-sac streets.